 In 1988, Pennsylvania passed Act 101, Municipal Waste Planning Recycling and Waste Reduction Act.
 The Act requires recycling programs for municipalities with a population of 10,000 or more, or for municipalities with a population of between 5,000 and 10,000 people and a density of 300 people per square mile.

-Who must comply?All offices, restaurants, grocery stores, retail shops, garages, service shops, schools, churches, civic groups and apartment buildings with four or more units.
+Who must comply?All offices, restaurants, grocery stores, manufacturing facilities, processing facilities, institutions, retail shops, garages, service shops, schools, churches, civic groups and apartment buildings with four or more units.

 How does an establishment comply?Each calendar year, a business is required to report how much you recycled and the items you recycled by January 31st.
 Forms will be sent to the businesses by the municipality in which the business location resides.
 The business's hauler will be able to provide the tonnage recycled for that year.

 EPEAT® EPEAT® is the definitive global registry for greener electronics, covering the most products from the broadest range of manufacturers.
 EPEAT is a procurement tool designed to help purchasers in the public and private sectors evaluate, compare and select electronic products (currently desktop and notebook/laptop computers and monitors) based on their environmental attributes.
 EPEAT's name is derived from the acronym for the "Electronic Product Environmental Assessment Tool"